Arthur (TV series): Television

 In addition to the television series, the Arthur franchise has spawned seven hour-long films, some of which used to be often run on PBS during pledge drives.
 An additional movie, Arthur's Missing Pal, was produced by Mainframe Entertainment and was the first animated Arthur project to make use of 3-D computer-generated imagery.
 Arthur's success has also led to the spin-off series Postcards from Buster.
-Postcards from Buster premiered on October 11, 2004, with several returning characters, and aired its final three episodes in 2012.
+A pilot for Postcards from Buster aired in December 2003 as a season 8 episode of Arthur.
+Postcards from Buster premiered on October 11, 2004, and continued until November 21, 2008; the series faced several years of hiatus, until a brief revival in February 2012 with two previously unaired episodes that had been held over from the show's third season.

 Website

 The program's official website has been given a rating of 5/5 stars at website Common Sense Media, and has been advised for viewers 5 and up.
 The site described the show as being "one of the Internet's best offerings for kids".
 It also advised that "there are links to PBS sponsors but other than that, there is no commercial marketing to kids."
 The review added, "The games are actually teaching your kids something for example The Music Box combines music and learning, so much so that kids won't even realize that they're figuring out space relations, hand–eye coordination, and mousing skills as they jam along to upbeat tunes."